KI2021-AI-Ethics/ki2021-ai-ethics.github.io/index.md

 # Program
 <a name="Program"></a>
-The workshop is planned as a half-day event, a detailed schedule will be provided soon.
+The workshop is planned as a half-day event (10:00 AM to 01:30 PM), a detailed schedule will be provided soon.

 # Call for papers and abstracts